 Issue age and minimum

-You must be age 80 or younger to purchase Allianz 360 Annuity.
+You should be between the ages of 0-80 in order to purchase Allianz 360 Annuity.

 The minimum initial premium payment is $20,000 for qualified and nonqualified money.